Why did they change Rhodesia to Zimbabwe?

 The territory to the north of the Zambezi was officially designated Northern Rhodesia by the company, and has been Zambia since 1964; that to the south, which the company dubbed Southern Rhodesia, became Zimbabwe in 1980.

-READ ALSO: What are the causes of infatuation?
+READ ALSO: What is the meaning of subjective question and objective question?

 How did Rhodesia lose the war?